intro-graphics-master/a2_s19/README.md

 ### Concluding Remarks

-Now you know what WebGL programmers generally have to deal with:  Lots of steps for each change.
+Now you know what WebGL programmers generally have to deal with:  Lots of steps for each change to the graphical output.
 Relatedly, if you were to color in your second shape with a different shader program, that would also require editing your code in even more places, including the textbook's initShaders.js and index.html files.
 Fortunately, a lot of the repetitiveness of WebGL can be factored away into re-usable functions, as we will see in the next assignment's starter code.

 ## Step 5:  Continue the next steps to turn in assignment 2 on CCLE: